francisco-camargo/docker-compose/README.md

 Francisco Camargo

+# Introduction

+With this repo we build an application made up of a React front-end, a Node back-end, and a MongoDB database.
+We will orchastrate this with multiple containers overscene but `docker-compose`.

+This project will teach us about

+* Docker Compose
+* Docker networking
+* Database migration
+* Running automated test

 # `docker-compose.yaml`

 The `docker-compose.yaml` file is how we can orchestrate what would otherwise have to be a series of manual `docker` commands needed to launch the various assets of our application; frontend, backend, database, etc.